andrew/ultimate-awesome/README.md

 - [courses](https://github.com/learn-anything/courses) - Awesome Courses.
 - [awesome-spring](https://github.com/ThomasVitale/awesome-spring) - A curated list of awesome books, tutorials, courses, and resources for the Spring framework ecosystem.
 - [awesome-kotlin-cn](https://github.com/xitu/awesome-kotlin-cn) - Kotlin 资源大全，包括教程文章、开源库和框架、Demo 等，由掘金技术社区整理和维护。.
+- [Awesome-Talking-Face](https://github.com/JosephPai/Awesome-Talking-Face) - 📖 A curated list of resources dedicated to talking face.
 - [Colorful](https://github.com/Siddharth11/Colorful) - A curated list of awesome resources to choose your next color scheme.
 - [Awesome-SLU-Survey](https://github.com/yizhen20133868/Awesome-SLU-Survey) - Tracking the progress in SLU (resources, code, and new frontiers etc.).
 - [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.